Cottonopolis to Create-opolis

 It was here too that the Anti- Corn Law League was formed.
 And when the law was successfully repealed in 1846, it left the way open for a number of other radical priorities to be addressed by these progressive Mancunian thinkers – including education, financial reform and extension of the suffrage.
-This movement became known as the Manchester School.
+This movement became known as the Manchester School of Liberalism.

 It was the city where Engels met Marx in 1845 in Manchester’s Cheetham’s Library (the UK’s first free public reference library) and started to write the Communist Manifesto.

 Coming out of the station along Station Approach, we walked under the Archway of the Bridgewater Basin.
-Dale Street Warehouse, just to the left of the arch, is the only stone-built canal warehouse in Manchester.
-Built in the early 19th century from Pennine Millstone Grit stone brought down from the moors, it has four shipping arches at ground level which once opened into the water of the canal so goods could be loaded and deposited.
+Dale Street Warehouse (1806), just to the left of the arch, is the only stone-built canal warehouse in Manchester, using Pennine Millstone Grit stone brought down from the moors.
+It has four shipping arches at ground level that once opened onto the water of the canal so goods could be loaded and deposited.
 Hidden inside is a surviving water wheel previously used to power pulleys for lifting goods between the levels.
 The canal arm that led to the warehouse is now in-filled and part of the car park.

 From here we crossed Lock 85 (Piccadilly Lock).
 The nine locks on the Rochdale Canal through the centre of Manchester are known as the ‘Rochdale Nine’ and they follow in fairly quick succession one after the other as the canal descends towards the Bridgewater Basin.